pierreporte/documentation/README.md

 PO files translation
 --------------------

-The PO files containes multiple
+The empty PO files containes multiple lines like this:

     #: ../../page.rst:42
     msgid ""